Duke of York Stakes

-The Duke of York Stakes is a Group 2 flat horse race in Great Britain open to horses aged three years or older.
+The 1895 Duke of York Stakes is a Group 2 flat horse race in Great Britain open to horses aged three years or older.
 It is run over a distance of 6 furlongs (1320 yd) at York in May.

 History

 An event called the Duke of York Stakes was introduced at York's August meeting in 1895.
-It was named after Prince George, Duke of York (later King George V.) A middle-distance race for three-year-olds, its winners included Polymelus (1905), Papyrus (1923) and Firdaussi (1932).
+It was named after Prince George, Duke of York (later King George V) A middle-distance race for three-year-olds, its winners included Polymelus (1905), Papyrus (1923) and Firdaussi (1932).

 A six-furlong handicap sprint titled the Duke of York Handicap Stakes was established at York's May meeting in 1950.
 It continued until the mid-1960s.

-The current Duke of York Stakes, a six-furlong conditions race, was created in 1968.
+The current 1895 Duke of York Stakes, a six-furlong conditions race, was created in 1968.
 The first running was won by Hard Water.
 It was given Group 3 status in 1971, and promoted to Group 2 level in 2003.

-The Duke of York Stakes is now held on the opening day of York's three-day Dante Festival meeting.
+The 1895 Duke of York Stakes is now held on the opening day of York's three-day Dante Festival meeting.
 It is run the day before the Dante Stakes.

-The race is to be renamed to distance it from Prince Andrew, the current Duke of York who faces allegations of sexual abuse.
+The race has been renamed to distance it from Andrew Mountbatten-Windsor, then Duke of York, who faces allegations of sexual abuse, with the year 1895 added, referencing George V, a former Duke of York.